 Tau Epsilon Phi Fraternity, Inc. enacts various policies & position statements at the guidance of the Grand Council, Executive Director, and staff.
 These documents are periodically created, revised, and/or retired.
 They serve to better the National Fraternity.
 Whereas, Tau Epsilon Phi Fraternity, Inc. enacts such policies, they shall apply to all entities and all levels of membership.
 This includes Alumni Associations, and Undergraduate Groups.
-Existing Colonies, Chapters, and Interest Groups must adhere to all policies & statements herein.
+Existing Provisional chapters, Chapters, and Interest Groups must adhere to all policies & statements herein.

-Tau Epsilon Phi Fraternity, Inc.

-Rosters and Billing Policies
+Tau Epsilon Phi Fraternity, Inc. Rosters and Billing Policies 2023 - 2024

-This policy applies to the timeline for chapters, colonies and interest groups (hereafter referred to as chapters) submitting their rosters via GreekTrack to the national database, paying your chapter's dues, and submitting payment to the National office and the potential outcomes for not adhering to these procedures.
-A copy of this policy will be provided electronically to each Chancellor prior to the start of the spring semester.
+This policy applies to the timeline for chapters, provisional chapters and interest groups (hereafter referred to as chapters) submitting their rosters via GreekTrack to the national database, paying your chapter's dues, and submitting payment to the National office and the potential outcomes for not adhering to these procedures.
+A copy of this policy will be provided electronically to each Chancellor prior to the start of the fall semester.
 Please review, check off all the boxes, and sign your name that you have completed the tasks and provide a copy of your roster to a staff member of the National Fraternity.

-To do list fall 2022
+To do list fall 2023

-Update roster for all returning members no later than September 1 in GreekTrack Enter Candidates into GreekTrack (national database) before induction Each candidate signs their FERPA waiver before candidate induction Order bid cards, candidate pins, and portals, here - https://tep.org/orderform/ Each candidate will be billed for \$100 as a non-refundable candidate fee and an additional \$200 for their initiation fee.
-The \$200 is refundable if the candidate is not initiated.
-Pay National dues in full by October 1 or contact the Executive Director prior to the due date to set up a payment plan
+Update roster for all returning members no later than September 1 in GreekTrack Enter Candidates into GreekTrack (national database) before induction Each candidate signs their FERPA waiver before candidate induction Order bid cards, candidate pins, and portals, here - https://tep.org/orderform/ Each candidate must be informed of his financial obligations and the chapter shall collect a \$100 non-refundable candidate fee and an additional \$250 initiation fee.
+The \$250 is refundable if the candidate is not initiated.
+Contact the Executive Director for any needed refunds.
+Pay National dues in full by September 30 or contact the Executive

+Director prior r to the due date to set up a payment plan

-Dues must be paid for by check unless the chapter wishes to pay the servic
+☐ Dues must be e paid for by check unless the chapter wishes to pay the service

-fees for online payment.
+fees for onlin e payment.
+You can also pay your dues via Venmo at -

-Colony/Cha apter Name:
+@tepfraternit y

+Provisional Chapter/Chap ter Name:

-Printed Nar ne & Signature:
+Printed Name & Signature e:

 Date:

-Please note that there are now rewards and penalties for those who fail to meet these deadlines.
+Please note that there are now penalties for those who fail to meet these deadlines.

 Please see below for more details.

-General Policy: All chapters, colonies and interest groups
+General Policy: All chapters, provisional chapters and interest groups